INSV Tarini: Navika Sagar Parikrama II

 Navika Sagar Parikrama II (lit.
-'Sailors' Sea Circumambulation 2') or Navika Sagar Parikrama 2 is an ongoing circumnavigation of the globe by female officers of the Indian Navy.
+'Sailors' Sea Circumambulation 2') or Navika Sagar Parikrama 2 was the second circumnavigation of the globe by female officers of the Indian Navy.
 Unlike previous installment that had a 6 women crew, this time only 2 women will attempt to circumnavigate the globe.
 They are Indian Navy women officers Lt Cdr Roopa A and Lt Cdr Dilna K, who will undertake the journey once again on INSV Tarini.
 The voyage which lasted for over 8 months, culminated on 29 May 2025 covering over 25,400 nautical miles.
-The latest voyage in double handed mode retraced the journey of the previous expedition with same 4 port call in Fremantle Australia; Lyttelton, New Zealand; Port Stanley, Falklands, and Cape Town, South Africa.
-The duo famously referred to as DilRoo engaged in numerous diplomatic and outreach engagements, interacting with parliamentarians, Indian diaspora, school children, Naval cadets and university faculty across the globe.
+The latest voyage in double handed mode retraced the journey of the previous expedition with same for port calls in Fremantle, Australia; Lyttelton, New Zealand; Port Stanley, Falkland islands, and Cape Town, South Africa.
+The duo referred to as DilRoo in media publications engaged in numerous diplomatic and outreach engagements, interacting with parliamentarians, Indian diaspora, school children, Naval cadets and university faculty across the globe.